Music Technology Hackathon: Build the Future of Creative Tools

 Four Ableton Live Suite licenses will be awarded to the winning team of the Ableton challenge — one for each team member, theirs to keep.

-Every participant on the winning team of the Suno challenge receives a one-year Suno Premier subscription.
+The winning team of the Suno challenge will share a $2,000 cash prize.
+Every participant on the winning team also receives a one-year Suno Premier subscription.

 Pathways Beyond the Weekend